-With the release of LINSTORⓇ operator 2.10.0 for Kubernetes, users can create ReadWriteMany (RWX) Persistent Volume Claims (PVCs) directly using the LINSTOR CSI driver.
+With the release of LINSTOR® Operator 2.10.0 for Kubernetes, users can create ReadWriteMany (RWX) Persistent Volume Claims (PVCs) directly using the LINSTOR Container Storage Interface (CSI) driver.
 This feature enables multiple pods to mount and write to the same LINSTOR-backed persistent volume simultaneously.
 RWX support is a hard requirement for applications that require shared storage, and the addition of this feature provides LINSTOR users a “native” solution, as opposed to asking users to manage NFS pods or similar workarounds.

 Creating a PVC with ReadWriteMany access